This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Insurance coverage for a mesothelioma patient depends on the details of their specific plan.
 In general, insurance plans cover costs of diagnostic tests and of treatment for the cancer.
 However, most plans will not cover 100 percent of these costs.
 Most patients will have to cover copays and deductibles, which can be expensive.
 Even with these costs, insurance can make a significant difference.
 For example, the cost of a cycle of chemotherapy, without insurance, may cost as much as $30,000.
 Surgery can be even more expensive.

 Private Health Insurance Types

-Many people rely on public insurance plans, those funded by the federal government, including Medicare and Medicaid.
-Medicare is a health insurance plan for people over the age of 65.
-These older retirees paid into the system throughout their working lives and then later are able to benefit from the insurance program.
-Part A Medicare is available to all who qualify for Medicare and it covers basic care.
-Part B has an additional premium cost and covers more care.
-Part C is a combination of parts A and B and Part D covers prescription drug costs.
+Many people rely on public insurance plans.
+Public insurance plans include those funded by the federal government, like Medicare and Medicaid.
+Medicare is a health insurance plan for people over age of 65.
+These older retirees paid into the system over the course of their working lives and then later benefit from the insurance program.
+Part A Medicare is available to all who qualify for Medicare.
+It covers basic care.
+Medicare Part B has an additional premium cost and covers more care.
+Part C is a combination of parts A and B. Part D covers prescription drug costs.

 The Affordable Care Act

 The president signed the Affordable Care Act (ACA) in 2010 and it went into effect in 2014.
 The law makes it easier for low-income individuals and families to purchase health insurance plans.
 It also outlawed pre-existing condition limits and denials of coverage, an important change for cancer patients in need of coverage.
 Individuals without private insurance, or who do not qualify for Medicare or Medicaid, can buy insurance through state- or federal-run marketplaces.
 Individuals whose workplace group insurance plans are too expensive, can also opt to purchase a plan through a marketplace.
 There may also be assistance for those unable to pay for a plan.